Embryo culture: Techniques

 Culture of embryos can either be performed in an artificial culture medium or in an autologous endometrial coculture (on top of a layer of cells from the woman's own uterine lining).
 With artificial culture medium, there can either be the same culture medium throughout the period (monoculture medium), or a sequential system can be used, in which the embryo is sequentially placed in different media, with different formulations based on the different concentration and composition of the tubal and uterine fluid in relation to change in the metabolic activity of the embryo during its development.
 For example, when culturing to the blastocyst stage, one medium may be used for culture to day 3, and a second medium is used for culture thereafter.
 Single or sequential medium are equally effective for the culture of human embryos to the blastocyst stage.
 Artificial embryo culture media basically contain glucose, pyruvate, and energy-providing components, but the addition of amino acids, nucleotides, vitamins, and cholesterol improve the performance of embryonic growth and development.
+Specifically, embryo culture media contain more pyruvate concentration than glucose in the cleavage phase and more glucose concentration than pyruvate in the blastocyst phase.
+This is because before day 3 the embryo uses the oocyte reserves, however, from day 3 to the blastocyst it starts to express different proteins to continue its development, so it starts to degrade glucose (it needs more glucose in this case).
 Also substances like antioxidants, antibiotics, macromolecules, hormones and growth factors can be added.
 Methods to permit dynamic embryo culture with fluid flow and embryo movement are also available.
 A new method in development uses the uterus as an incubator and the naturally occurring intrauterine fluids as culture medium by encapsulating the embryos in a permeable intrauterine vessel.

 A review in 2013 meta-analysis of commercially available IVF culture media was unable to identify a specific media that was superior in terms of pregnancy outcome.

 Usage of low oxygen concentrations of 5% rather than about 20% in the atmosphere has been shown to increase live birth rate to a relative probability of 1.24, without any evidence of increased risk for multiple pregnancies, miscarriages or congenital abnormalities.

 Buffering system

 Control and regulation of pH are mandatory for in vitro embryo culture.
 Culture media can be classified according to type of buffer used:

-CO₂ / bicarbonate - buffered medium: uses the same physiological buffering system surrounding mammalian cells.
-Require the use of CO₂ incubators at 5-7%;
+CO2 / bicarbonate - buffered medium: uses the same physiological buffering system surrounding mammalian cells.
+Require the use of CO2 incubators at 5-7%;

-Phosphate-buffered medium: does not require CO₂ environment.
+Phosphate-buffered medium: does not require CO2 environment.
 Seems to have detrimental effects in embryo development in vitro;

 HEPES-buffered medium: used as buffered medium for human oocyte collection and embryo handling;

 MOPS-buffered medium: like HEPES, has the potential advantage that the buffering capacity is less temperature dependent.